buildbot/buildbot/master/contrib/docker/worker/README.rst

        $ sudo docker build -t worker .

-   Where ``MASTER`` is the address of the master accessible from the container, and ``19989`` is the port at which master is listens for workers.

 3. Run worker container.
 You need to specify how to connect to the master.

    If master is run locally with default port configuration you can run